mozart/mozart.github.io/index.md

 ## Mozart 1.3.2 and 1.4.0

-Previous versions of Mozart, in particular Mozart 1.3.2 and Mozart 1.4.0, remain available for legacy programming in Oz.
+Previous versions of Mozart, in particular Mozart 1.3.2 and Mozart 1.4.0, [remain available to download](http://sourceforge.net/projects/mozart-oz/files/v1).
 They will be deprecated when Mozart 2 is released with constraint and distribution support.